IIITLucknowSWEngg/CSAICSABTeam010/test.md

 # Feature: Track Order

-## Scenario: User tracks their order status
+## Scenario: Decathlon user tracks their order status

 ### Given:
-The user is logged in and has placed an order.
+The Decathlon user is logged in and has placed an order.

 ### When:
-The user navigates to the order tracking page and enters their order ID.
+The Decathlon user navigates to the order tracking page and enters their order ID.

 ### Then:
-The user should be shown the current status of their order (e.g., "Shipped", "Delivered").
+The Decathlon user should be shown the current status of their order (e.g., "Shipped", "Delivered").

 ## Order_tracking.js Code: